MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/build-tools-tasks.md

 ### Configure service connection for PowerApps checker

 Before you can configure the PowerApps Checker task, you first need to define the service principals used to connect to the PowerApps checker service.
-More information about the underlying PowerApps checker service and authentication is available [here](https://docs.microsoft.com/en-us/powershell/powerapps/overview?view=pa-ps-latest#get-started-using-the-microsoftpowerappscheckerpowershell-module), however – the steps outlined below cover everything you need to get started.
+More information about the underlying PowerApps checker service and authentication is available [here](https://docs.microsoft.com/en-us/powershell/powerapps/overview?view=pa-ps-latest#get-started-using-the-microsoftpowerappscheckerpowershell-module), however, the steps outlined below cover everything you need to get started.

-The following outlines how to generate the required AAD Application using the [AzureAD PowerShell Module](https://docs.microsoft.com/en-us/powershell/module/azuread/?view=azureadps-2.0), add a client secret and then use that to configure the PowerApps checker connection string.
+The following outlines how to generate the required Azure Active Directory (AAD) application using the [AzureAD PowerShell Module](https://docs.microsoft.com/en-us/powershell/module/azuread/?view=azureadps-2.0), add a client secret and then use that to configure the PowerApps checker connection string.

 > [!NOTE]
-> Privileges to create service principals in an AAD tenant licensed for PowerApps (P1/P2) or D365 CE is required to complete these steps.
+> Privileges to create service principals in an AAD tenant licensed for PowerApps (P1/P2) or D365 CE are required to complete these steps.

 1. Open a PowerShell command with admin rights.
 ![Powershell command window](media/pscommand.png "Powershell command window")